AirlinesReportingCorporation/minified-scripts/README.md

 ```

 ### Config
 The webpack configuration file is located in the root as `webpack.config.js`.
+Any webpack options/loader configs should be made in this file.

 ### Additional Moudles
 To add an additional module for scripts/css, add a js file under the `src/` directory and edit the `webpack.config.js` file.